rahulsuresh-git/cloudflare-worker-gemini-starter-kit/README.md

 - Deploy your worker again to apply the changes.

-- Test your API by running `curl 'http://<your-worker-url>/?prompt=What%20is%20life?' ` on your terminal.
+- Test your API by running `curl 'https://<your-cloudflare-worker-url>/?prompt=What%20is%20life?' ` on your terminal.
 You should see the response from Gemini! 🎉

+- Configure rate limiting and caching on the Cloudflare AI Gateway dashboard.

 ## Run Locally